FULLHAUS-GmbH/eslint-config/README.md

 # FULLHAUS ESLint configuration

 This repository contains the ESLint configuration used for projects maintained by [**FULL**HAUS](https://www.fullhaus.de/).
-It provides a comprehensive set of ESLint rules configurations for both modern flat setups (ESLint v9+) and legacy projects (ESLint v8).
+It provides a comprehensive set of ESLint rules configurations for modern flat setups (ESLint v9+).

 ## Installation